Writing Case Reports: Free Five-Part Webinar Series

 Karen Boulanger has a PhD in community and behavioral health and has been a nationally certified massage therapist since 1999.
 Her career has included massage therapy, education, and research.
 In addition to her office in San Jose, California, Karen provides care to patients at Packard Children’s Hospital at Stanford.

 4. Research Posters – An Option for Case Presentations

 Presenter: Kim Goral Stevenson

 Research posters are a visual snapshot of information contained in research articles and case reports.
 They are a great way to communicate the effects of massage therapy in a variety of settings such as your office, a health fair, or even a research conference.
-In this webinar, participants will learn how to design and create a research poster, building on concepts discussed in the previous “Writing a Case Report” webinars.
+In this webinar, participants will learn how to design and create a research poster, building on concepts discussed in the previous webinars from this series.
 Different uses of research posters will also be discussed.

 Kim Goral Stevenson, MS, LMT, NCTMB, has been practicing massage since 2006.
 In addition to her passion for massage, Kim also has a love for science and research and works in the Clinical and Translational Science Institute at Boston University as an evaluation research analyst.
 Kim has worked on a number of research and evaluation projects and her primary research interest related to massage therapy is its effect on psychological disorders such as anxiety and depression.

 5. Case Report Contest Winner – Experience from the Field